Huskberry/AxialFluxMotor/Readme.md

 ![Without outer ring](./images/without_outer_ring.png)
 ## Specifications
-Download the [Step File](./Axial%20Flux%20Motor.step) and explore it using a `.step` viewer such as [Autodesk Viewer](https://viewer.autodesk.com/) or other CAD software.
+Download the [.step file](./Axial%20Flux%20Motor.step) and explore it using a `.step` viewer such as [Autodesk Viewer](https://viewer.autodesk.com/) or other CAD software.

 | Machine Parameter | Value | Unit |
 | ----------- | --------: | ----: |